A motivic filtration on the topological cyclic homology of commutative ring spectra: Comparison theorems

-In this section we compute the mod $(p,v_1)$ syntomic cohomology of the connective Adams summand $\ell$ at a fixed prime $p$.
-In other words, we compute $\left(\gr^\star_{\mot}\TC(\ell) \right) / (p,v_1)$.
+In this section we compute the mod $(p,v_1)$ syntomic cohomology of the connective Adams summand $\ell$ at a fixed prime $p$, where $\ell$ is given its canonical $\mathbb{E}_{\infty}$-ring structure constructed in \cite[Proposition 6.4]{BakerRichter}.
+In other words, we compute $\pi_*\left(\gr^*_{\mot}\TC(\ell) / (p,v_1) \right)$.
 We allow $p$ to be any prime, including the primes $2$ and $3$ where the Smith Toda complex $V(1)=\mathbb{S}/(p,v_1)$ does not exist as a homotopy ring spectrum.
 At primes $p \ge 5$, where $V(1)$ does exist as a homotopy ring spectrum, this gives an independent proof of the seminal calculation of $V(1)_*\mathrm{TC}(\ell)$ by Ausoni--Rognes \cite{AusoniRognes}.
 Before stating our main result, we precisely define the mod $(p,v_1,\cdots,v_k)$ reductions of prismatic and syntomic cohomology, even in the absence of a Smith--Toda complex: